noiseprotocol/noise_spec/noise.md

 This section collects various security considerations:

  * **Session termination**:  Preventing attackers from truncating a stream of transport messages is an application responsibility.
 See previous section.

- * **Data volumes**:  The `AESGCM` cipher functions suffer a gradual reduction in security as the volume of data encrypted under a single key increases.
-   Due to this, parties should not send more than 2^56 bytes (roughly 72 petabytes) encrypted by a single key.
-If sending such large volumes of data is a possibility, different cipher functions should be chosen.

  * **Rollback**:  If parties decide on a Noise protocol based on some previous negotiation that is not included as prologue, then a rollback attack might be possible.
 This is a particular risk with handshake re-initialization, and requires careful attention if a Noise handshake is preceded by communication between the parties.

+ * **Misusing public keys as secrets**: It might be tempting to use a pattern with a pre-message public key and assume that a successful handshake implies the other party's knowledge of the public key.
+Unfortunately, this is not true.
+For example, a `Noise_NK` initiator might send an invalid ephemeral public key to cause a known DH output of all zeros, despite not knowing the responder's static public key.
+If the parties want to authenticate with a shared secret, it must be passed in as a PSK.

+ * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting her public keys to invalid values causes DH outputs of all zeros, as is the case for the `25519` and `448` DH functions).
+   This is why a higher-level protocol should use the handshake hash (`h`) for a unique channel binding, instead of `ck`.

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully